-An Artificial Cervical Disc Replacement is a type of spine surgery in which a spine surgeon removes the damaged disc and replaces it with an artificial disc.
+An Artificial Cervical Disc Replacement is a type of spine surgery in which a spine surgeon removes the damaged disc and replaces it with an artificial disc that closely mimics the natural human disc and allows for natural motion of the spine.
 These discs serve as a cushion and shock absorber between the vertebrae (bones) in the neck.
 Once the degenerated or damaged disc is removed it is replaced with an artificial disc.
-The artificial disc minics and very closely resembles that of a natural human disc.
+The artificial disc mimics and very closely resembles that of a natural human disc.
 The artificial disc is made up of a polycarbonate urethane middle surrounded by titanium.